matteli/yesmaster/README.md

 ```
 Test your algorithm
 -------------------
 You can add your personnal algorithm with a python file in the algo directory (the name of the python file will be the name of the algo to call in the command line).
-A template file show how your algo must organized.
-2 functions are mandatory in a class name Algo :
+A template file shows you how your algo must be organized.
+Two functions are mandatory in a class name Algo :
 - get(self) : executed for choosing the code.
 Must return a 4 letters string with letters among ROGBYAPW
-- report(self, test, good, bad) : executed with 3 arguments (test : the code that you pushed with get, good : the number of good colors at good place, bad : the number of good colors at wrong place).
+- report(self, test, good, bad) : executed with 3 arguments (test : the code that you pushed with get, good : the number of goods colors at good place, bad : the number of goods colors at wrong place).
 Return nothing.